-For female Members you do not need a referral from your Network Primary Care Provider for obstetrical or gynecological treatment and may seek care directly from a provider as described in the "Women's Health Care Direct Access Providers" provision in this section.
+For female Members you do not need a referral from your Network Primary Care Provider for obstetrical or gynecological treatment and may seek care directly from a provider as described in the "Women's Healthcare Direct Access Providers" provision in this section.

 You may change your Network Primary Care Provider at any time by submitting a written request, online at our website, or by contacting our office at the number shown on your identification card.
 We can make your choice of Primary Care Provider effective on the next business day, if the selected Physician caseload permits.
+The change will be effective no later than the beginning of the month following your request for change.